Magnetization profiles at the upper critical dimension as solutions of the integer Yamabe problem: Magnetization profiles

-is used to describe percolation at the upper critical dimension \cite{amit1977,Bonfirm_1981}.
-This case clearly differs from the previously considered $d=3$, $4$ cases cases since it lacks $\mathbb{Z}_2$ symmetry.
-This implies the absence of opposing ($+-$) boundary conditions.
-This becomes clear when one thinks of the possible boundary conditions for percolation: one can either force a boundary to belong to the percolating cluster ($+$), or leave it free, but opposing boundaries no longer make sense.
+which is used to describe percolation at the upper critical dimension \cite{amit1977,Bonfirm1981}.
+This {action is not obtained directly by plugging $d=6$ into \eqref{action}, so it} differs from the previously considered $d=3$, $4$ cases; {since the potential is odd,} it lacks $\mathbb{Z}_2$ symmetry.
+This implies the absence of opposing ($+-$) boundary conditions, which becomes clear when one thinks of the possible boundary conditions for percolation: one can either force a boundary to belong to the percolating cluster ($+$), or leave it free, but opposing boundaries no longer make sense.
 However, we can still find a solution connecting the $+$ and $0$ boundary states.
 The saddle-point equation now is

-The general solution is actually (taking $g=1$ as in the previous cases) the function $\wp_e$:
+The general solution is (taking $g=1$ as in the previous cases) the function $\wp_e$:

 meaning that the profiles are just the square of the reciprocal of the $\phi^6$ results, as evidenced in Fig. \ref{fig3}.
 Now the double pole in the origin directly yields the expected divergence for the $m_{++}$ order parameter profile, since the dimension of the field is $\frac{d-2}{2}=2$.
-The three profiles are now $m_{++}(x)$, $m_{+0}(x)$ and $m_{00}(x)$ and are the following:
+The profiles are: